Quetzal-framework/quetzal-CoaTL/docs/4-tutorials.md

 For a source \f$(x_0,y_0)\f$, the dispersal location kernel denoted as \f$k_L(r)\f$ provides the density of the probability of the dispersal end point in the 2D space.
 In this case, \f$k_L(r)dA\f$ is the probability of a dispersal end point to be within a small 2D area \f$dA\f$ around the location \f$(x,y)\f$.
 Since a probability is unitless and \f$dA\f$ is an area, \f$k_L(r)\f$ is expressed in per unit area in a 2D space.

-Quetzal automate dimensional analysis and conversion thanks to the `mp-units` library.
+Quetzal implements several types of kernel available in the `quetzal::demography::dispersal_kernel` namespace, and automates compile-time dimensional analysis and units conversion thanks to the `mp-units` library.

 **Input**